tehcneko/XiaomiEsimLPA/README.md

 # Xiaomi eSIM LPA

-A Magisk/KernelSU module trying to add native eSIM management support for Xiaomi CN/IN variant devices with MIUI and Xiaomi HyperOS.
+A Magisk/KernelSU module trying to add native eSIM management support for Xiaomi devices with MIUI and Xiaomi HyperOS, made for devices with removable eSIM chips (such as 5ber or eSIM.me) or built-in eSIM chips, but running ROM variants (CN) that lack eSIM support.

 ![screenshot](https://github.com/user-attachments/assets/6065297c-ea7d-4b3b-ba03-9b6462a29186)